triankl3/triankl3.github.io/README.md

 ## LICENSE & COPYRIGHT
 Source Code is licensed under CC BY-NC-SA 4.0.
 See [LICENSE](LICENSE) for more information.
-All content available on the website including but not limited to: visual identity and design, text, images, videos, 3D assets and code samples are subject to copyright and owned by triankl3.com(Nikola Pešević), unless noted otherwise.
+All content available on the website including but not limited to: visual identity and design, text, images, videos, 3D assets and code samples are subject to copyright and owned by Nikola Pešević(triankl3.com), unless noted otherwise.

 ## Todo
 - [ ] Mobile & small screen optimizations (Currently website is broken on small screens)